STOmics/StereoPath/README.md

 # StereoPath
-StereoPath is an R package that provides functions to repeat traditional pathology of CRC using stereo-seq data.
+StereoPath is a toolkit that provides functions to repeat traditional pathology of CRC using stereo-seq data.
 It enables the identification of malignant cells, analysis of vasculature structure, estimation of proliferative proportion, and classification of dMMR/pMMR phenotype.

 ## Installation